 (An Exploration Stage Company)

-Notes to the Condensed Interim Consolidated Financial Statements
+Notes to the Consolidated Financial Statements

-For the three months ended February 29, 2012
+November 30, 2012 and 2011

-(Unaudited - expressed in Canadian dollars)
+(Expressed in Canadian dollars)

-1. Nature of Operations and Going Concern
+1. Nature of Operations

 Search Minerals Inc. (the "Company") was incorporated under the provisions of the Business Corporation Act (British Columbia) on June 7, 2006.
-On May 3, 2007, the Company commenced trading on the TSX Venture Exchange (the "TSX-V") under the trading symbol "SMY".
+On May 3, 2007, the Company commenced trading on the TSX Venture Exchange (the "TSX-V") under the trading symbol "SMY.V".
 The Company is in two lines of business being mineral exploration and the research and development of the starved acid leaching technology.
 The mineral exploration business involves acquiring, exploring and evaluating mineral resource properties and either joint venturing or developing these properties further or disposing of them when the evaluation is complete.
-At February 29, 2012, the Company was in the exploration stage and had properties located in Canada.
+At November 30, 2012, the Company was in the exploration stage and had properties located in Canada.
 The Company's corporate head office is located at 1320 - 885 West Georgia Street, Vancouver, British Columbia, Canada.